 The 1.75 l bottle is also called a handle of liquor or a handle of alcohol.
 Or it’s referred to as a handle of whatever type of liquor it is.
 A handle of vodka, for example.
 It's big enough to have a handle on the bottle, hence the “handle of alcohol” name.

 A handle of liquor is a 1.75 ML bottle of liquor.
 That means it too has 39 1.5-ounce shots in it.
 Doesn’t matter if it’s a handle of vodka, a handle of rum, or a handle of whiskey.
 A handle of alcohol is a different name for a 1.75 ml alcohol bottle.

 How Big Is a Pint?

 The pint is the weeknight warrior of the liquor sizes group.
 Heading out to bars after work, talking all about their crazy night the next morning.
+A pint is also the key to properly pour a beer.
 Below are the ml, ounces, and shots in a pint.

 How Many ML In a Pint?

 A pint is 473 ml.
 More often found as a serving size than a bottle size, there are of course pint bottles out there.
 Both for beer and liquor.